google/oss-fuzz/docs/faq.md

 ## My project is not open source.
 Can I use OSS-Fuzz?

 You cannot use OSS-Fuzz, but you can use [ClusterFuzz] which OSS-Fuzz is based on.
+ClusterFuzz is an open-source fuzzing infrastructure that you can deploy in your own environment and run continuously at scale.

-ClusterFuzz is a fuzzing intrastructure.
-OSS-Fuzz is a production instance of ClusterFuzz, plus the code living in [OSS-Fuzz repository]: build scripts, `project.yaml` files with contacts, etc. You can deploy your own instance of ClusterFuzz and use it for fuzzing at scale.
+OSS-Fuzz is a production instance of ClusterFuzz, plus the code living in
+[OSS-Fuzz repository]: build scripts, `project.yaml` files with contacts, etc.

 [ClusterFuzz]: https://github.com/google/clusterfuzz
 [OSS-Fuzz repository]: https://github.com/google/oss-fuzz